jangot/archipelago-rules/docs/loan-domain.md

 Key changes:
 - Removed direct reference to `loanPayment` as transfers are now linked to LoanPaymentSteps
+- Added optional `loanPaymentStepId` to link transfers to their respective steps.
+This field is optional due to support payements re-routing
 - Removed Payment Account Types as they are presented in referenced PaymentAccounts
 - Reference to `sourceAccount` and `destinationAccount` are not nullable now as all internal and external Payment Accounts are required to be linked to the Transfer
 - The transfer is now a more generic entity that can be used for any funds transfer